solotrainingcp/VinforDataThon/TechnicalReport.md

 The dataset also includes auxiliary business tables such as `orders.csv`, `order_items.csv`, `products.csv`, `payments.csv`, `shipments.csv`, `returns.csv`, `web_traffic.csv`, and `inventory.csv`.

-These auxiliary tables were inspected for feature analysis.
-However, because future values of orders, payments, web traffic, and inventory are not available for 2023–2024, the final best model mainly relies on date-based and time-series forecasting features to avoid leakage.
+These auxiliary tables were inspected during EDA and feature analysis.
+However, because future values of orders, payments, web traffic, and inventory are not available for the test period, the final best model mainly relies on date-based and time-series forecasting features.
+This prevents leakage from future business signals that would not be known at prediction time.

 ---

+## 4. Pipeline Summary

+The final pipeline follows this structure:

+1. Load and validate all input files.
+2. Clean the daily sales target.
+3. Build calendar, seasonality, lag, rolling, and recent-regime features.
+4. Train a seasonal ensemble using multiple recent-period assumptions.
+5. Train direct XGBoost models for `Revenue` and `COGS`.
+6. Validate all models using chronological validation.
+7. Blend the best seasonal model and XGBoost model.
+8. Apply a final calibration factor.
+9. Export the submission file.

+This pipeline is designed to be reproducible, interpretable, and safe from future-data leakage.

+---

-## 3. Data Cleaning Pipeline
+## 5. Data Cleaning

-The raw sales data is cleaned through the following steps:
+The raw daily sales data is cleaned using the following steps:

 1. Convert `Date` into datetime format.
-2. Sort observations chronologically.
+2. Sort records chronologically.
 3. Aggregate duplicated dates if any exist.
 4. Reindex the dataset into a complete daily date range.
-5. Fill missing values using interpolation and median fallback.
+5. Fill missing target values using interpolation and median fallback.
-6. Apply conservative outlier clipping using rolling median and rolling MAD.
+6. Apply conservative outlier clipping using a rolling median and rolling median absolute deviation.

-The outlier clipping is designed to reduce abnormal noise while preserving valid seasonal spikes.
-This keeps the time series stable while avoiding aggressive smoothing.
+The outlier clipping is intentionally conservative.
+It reduces extreme abnormal noise but keeps valid seasonal spikes because sudden sales peaks may represent real business events.

+This cleaning step improves the stability of the downstream models while preserving important time-series patterns.

 ---

-## 4. Feature Engineering
+## 6. Feature Engineering

-## 4.1 Calendar Features
+## 6.1 Calendar Features

-The model extracts several calendar features from the `Date` column:
+The model extracts standard calendar features from the `Date` column:

 * `year`
 * `month`